andrecap/car-race/README.md

 # car-race

-Simple program that emulates a car race using the pthread library.
+Simple program that emulates a car race using Linux pthread and the Allegro library.
 Project delivered for the Real Time Systems exam at University of Pisa.

-Works under Linux.
+Compiling:
+- install Allegro 4
+- compile including the libraries : -lalleg -lpthread -lrt